-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Joint Gas Line, as of June 30, 2005, and the changes in its financial position and cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Joint Gas Line, as of June 30, 2006, and the changes in its financial position and cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued our report dated December 12, 2005 on our considerations of the Joint Gas Line's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated December 6, 2006 on our consideration of the Joint Gas Line's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in conjunction with this report in considering the results of our audit.
-The management's discussion and analysis on pages 3 through 4 is not a required part of the basic financial statements but is supplementary information required by accounting principles generally accepted in the United States of America.
-We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
-However, we did not audit the information and express no opinion on it.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.